Hoda Barakat: Biography

 Barakat was raised in the Maronite Christian town of Bsharré, Lebanon.
 After moving to Beirut, Barakat studied French Literature at the Lebanese University, from which she graduated in 1975.
 In 1975 and 1976, she lived in Paris, where she worked towards a PhD, but she decided to return home when the Lebanese Civil War started.
 During this period, she worked as a teacher, translator, and journalist.
 In 1985, she released her first formal publication, a collection of short stories called Za'irat ("Women Visitors").

 She moved back to Paris in 1989 and has lived there ever since, publishing her remaining works from Paris, including Hajar al-Dahik (The Stone of Laughter, 1990) and Ahl el-Hawa (People of Love, 1993), among others.
 In addition to writing, she has also worked in radio broadcasting.

 In 2004, she visited the United Kingdom on the first Banipal Live UK tour.
 Between 2010 and 2011, she was appointed as a fellow in Nantes Institute for Advanced Study Foundation.
 In fall 2013, Barakat was appointed the first Arabic Scholar in Residence at the University of Texas at Austin Middle Eastern Studies Program.
-She was also recently visiting professor of Middle Eastern Studies at Darthmouth College and Artist in Residence at the Institute for Advanced Study at Central European University.
+She was also recently visiting professor of Middle Eastern Studies at Dartmouth College and Artist in Residence at the Institute for Advanced Study at Central European University.

 Personal life

 She married the poet Mohammad El Abdallah (Arabic: محمد العبدالله), whom she met in college.
+She acquired French nationality by naturalization on 24 March 1998.